NextNewLine/nnl-browser/README.md

 If the selector is text, the first anchro tag with the selector as its text contents (case insensitive) is clicked.

+If there is an exact match, that link will be clicked.
+If there are no links with an exact match, any link with the selector in will be clicked.

 #### `browser.choose(selector, value)`

 Choose and click a radio button.